dubbyOW/BCDEditTweaks/README.md

 - **Performance Optimization**: If you're running resource-intensive applications, these tweaks can potentially improve system performance and responsiveness.
 - **Compatibility Improvement**: If you're using older software or custom drivers, some of these tweaks can help solve compatibility issues.
 - **System Customization**: If you like to tweak your system settings to suit your preferences, this script provides an easy way to apply and reset a set of BCDEdit tweaks.

-## Resetting to Default

-The script can also reset all of the above tweaks to their default values.
-This is done by deleting the corresponding BCDEdit entries and setting the `nx` option back to `OptIn`, which is the default setting on most systems.